GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (181) .md

 **Effect**: You cause an unnatural form of rain to occur.
 It is just heavy enough to soak things and put out non-magical fires, but not enough to create any particular kind of storm or cloud.
 The area affected by stretch out up to a mile from the caster, or be as fine as a 1 yard circle adjacent to them.
 The water disappears almost as quickly as it appears, lasting a minute per spell tier.
 Attempts at collecting this water can only yield a single serving per spell tier.
 In addition, counterspell checks made within the area of this rain suffer a penalty equal to this spell's tier.
 Cannot be cast at night.

+Those that drink the water of this spell suffer 1d3 points of spell sickness equal per serving of water consumed.

 **At Higher Tiers**: These benefits are noted above.